 You can work to be liked in your community starting today.
 But for voters to like you, they need to get to know you.

-Volunteering is helpful because you can aid your community and show that you care.
-I suggest choosing a single organization to join.
-Focusing on a single organization will be more productive.
+Choose a single organization to join, and show up consistently.
 You'll develop stronger, longer-lasting relationships with the other volunteers.
 And over time you will take on leadership roles that will be useful as a public servant.

 Lead an important community effort